 "Ginetta Sagan's name is synonymous with the fight for human rights around the world.
 She represents to all the triumph of the human spirit over tyranny." – Bill Clinton

-For more than three decades, the late Ginetta Sagan, recipient of the 1996 Presidential Medal of Freedom, fought for the lives and rights of prisoners of conscience throughout the world.
-A tireless crusader and eternal optimist, Ginetta's passionate dedication inspired generations of human rights advocates.
-In honor of her humanitarian achievements, Amnesty International USA created the Ginetta Sagan Fund in 1994, one of AIUSA's first permanently endowed funds and the only fund that specifically addresses the needs of women and children.
-The Ginetta Sagan Fund ensures the continuation in perpetuity of Ginetta's human rights legacy and brings worldwide attention to the abuses perpetrated on women and children.
+About Ginetta Sagan: For more than three decades, the late Ginetta Sagan, recipient of the 1996 Presidential Medal of Freedom, fought for the lives and rights of prisoners of conscience throughout the world.
+Co-founder of Amnesty International USA's Western Region, Ginetta's activism – and her compelling personal narrative as a Resistance courier detained and tortured in WWII Italy – inspired generations of human rights defenders.
+In honor of her humanitarian achievements, Amnesty International USA created the Ginetta Sagan Fund in 1994, one of AIUSA's first permanently endowed funds and the only fund that specifically addresses the needs of women and of children.
+The Ginetta Sagan Fund ensures the continuation in perpetuity of Ginetta’s human rights legacy and brings worldwide attention to the abuses perpetrated on women and children.

 Your support of the Ginetta Sagan Fund will show women and children who are victims of human rights abuses that someone cares enough to intervene and raise awareness on behalf of their plight.